Inokinoki/ScreenMaster/README.md

 ### Key Components

 #### DisplayHelper
-Provides access to display information using Android's DisplayManager:
+Provides access to display information using Android's DisplayManager and Settings:
-- `getAllDisplays()`: Returns list of all available displays
+- `getAllDisplays()`: Returns list of all available displays with their current state
 - `getDisplay(displayId)`: Retrieves specific display by ID
+- `isDisplayOn(displayId)`: Checks if a display is currently powered on
+- `getDisplayStateString(displayId)`: Returns detailed state string (ON/OFF/DOZE/etc.)
+- `getScreenTimeout()`: Returns the system-wide screen timeout in milliseconds
+- `getScreenTimeoutFormatted()`: Returns formatted screen timeout (e.g., "30s", "2m", "5m 30s")

 #### AppHelper
 Manages application discovery and launching: